 Joining Haemochromatosis Australia

 By joining Haemochromatosis Australia you will join others with haemochromatosis helping us carry on our vital work.
 We will send you our Members’ Information Kit with a copy of our book ‘A Practical Guide to Haemochromatosis’, a Venesection Record Book and other information resources.
 Each quarter we will email or post to you our quarterly newsletter with helpful information and news about our members and activities.
 Knowledge is vital to managing your condition.
 It helps you understand the disorder and empowers you to talk with your doctor.
 Discovering you or a loved one has a strange and potentially dangerous genetic disorder can be confronting – even frightening.
 It is OK to feel some anger, pain, even grief.
 We are there to provide support and advice.
 Where possible we will organise local meetings and information sessions where you can meet others in the same position and share experiences and support.
 By joining us, you will also be helping us raise awareness of this condition and improve early diagnosis and treatment.
 Joining Haemochromatosis Australia costs $40 per year ($25 for concession card holders).
 Our group relies on membership subscriptions and donations to maintain our services and work towards our Vision.
-You can join Haemochromatosis Australia or make a gift to help us carry out our work on the Join or donate page of this website.

 Our Management Committee